Rianto-RNT/front-and-fun/README.md

 - What is the World Wide Web?
 - Writing our first HTML
 - Writing our first CSS
+    - Finish
-- Sally Hart Photography Part 1
+- RNT Creative Photography Part 1
-- Sally Hart Photography Part 2
+- RNT Creative Photography Part 2
-- Sally Hart Photography Part 3
+- RNT Creative Photography Part 3
-- Sally Hart Photography Part 4
+- RNT Creative Photography Part 4
 - Overview and initial HTML
 - Padding, margins and the box model
 - Blockquotes and borders